Krakaw/sarc/README.md

 ## Usage

-`sarc "The sentence you want to be sarcastic."`
+`sarc "The sentence you want to be sarcastic."` | pbcopy